Making Money From Home Part-Time : A comparison of Opportunities

 Kleeneze Earnings Potential

-Kleeneze boast of their commitment to their Distributors, explaining that the difference between earning £100 to £10,000 pounds extra per month purely down to hard work and ambition.
+Kleeneze boast of their commitment to their Partners, explaining that the difference between earning £100 to £10,000 pounds extra per month purely down to hard work and ambition.
 Kleeneze use a catalogue and the prevailing income prospective of network marketing.
 The catalogue is a tried and true method, where the catalogues are left with friends, relatives, households and then the orders are collected a day or two later.
 It allows the client to have free reign of their purchases, rather than a pushy salesmen knocking on the door with his suitcase full of products.
 You earn 21% cash on all orders that you receive.
 When you start your Kleeneze business, you are given a credit limit – enabling you to order products from Kleeneze and only pay once you have received the money from your customers.
 This means there are never any stock purchase requirements or cash layout needed.
 It’s simple maths to deduce that the more catalogues you put out, the more orders you will get.
 Thus, the more profit you shall earn.
 The average national order is £1 per catalogue, but this grows once you’ve developed a customer base with returns rising to £600 with as little as 10 hours work per week.
 Orders will be at your house within 48 hours of Kleeneze receiving the order, which is a pretty quick turn-around.
 It’ll be relatively easy for you to keep up with any high demands you invoke in your client base.
 Kleeneze accept cash or cheque, so you get your 21% commission before worrying about paying Kleeneze back the remaining balance.

 This is another ‘non-territory’ business, where it is up to you to stake out your client base.
 It is advised to stay close to home to save time and keep your customers loyal to you.
-‘We expect our Distributors to have excellent customer service.
+‘We expect our Partners to have excellent customer service.
 They should be reliable, polite and friendly.
 Keeping your distribution local means these attributes are a natural benefit to you anyway.’

 From gardening to gadgets, Christmas gifts to beauty products, the Kleeneze catalogues have it all.
 With over 1,500 wisely selected items to choose from, whether you’re looking to spend one pound or a few hundred, there’s something for everyone.
 Kleeneze has unlimited purchasing power when it comes to new products and any products added to the catalogues have been very carefully selected and priced not only to sell, but to make a profit.
 Specialist Kleeneze purchasing teams travel worldwide to secure the very best products for the catalogues.
 Many of the products sold in the catalogues are consumables; this brings repeat business on a monthly basis and Kleeneze promise 100% money back guaranteed for any products that are not satisfactory.
 Each year Kleeneze produces three or four main catalogues as well as a selection of smaller, supplementary catalogues.
-It is really up to the Distributor to create their own flexible timetable and product base, to suit themselves and their clients.
+It is really up to the Partner to create their own flexible timetable and product base, to suit themselves and their clients.

 That catalogues do all the selling for you; so for someone who otherwise lacks in the confidence to direct sell normally, that is definitely a positive.
 Over 70% of the UK already know and use Kleeneze, so there is obviously a demand for the products.
 But there are still millions of households without Kleeneze, and these are the people with the greatest potential for making money.